sidch/Thea/README.md

 * General **linear algebra** via [Eigen](http://eigen.tuxfamily.org), **geometric transformations** (e.g. rigid transforms), several additional convenience functions and classes (e.g. to wrap raw buffers as matrices), and easy-to-use interfaces to various **solver packages** (Eigen, NNLS, CSPARSE, ARPACK).
 * 2, 3 and N-dimensional **geometric primitives**, including lines, line segments, rays, (hyper)planes, triangles (+ ray-triangle and triangle-triangle intersections), balls, axis-aligned boxes, oriented boxes, polygons and spline curves (+ fast spline-fitting to points).
 * An eclectic **collection of algorithms**, including fast N-dimensional bounding volume hierarchies (on points or mesh triangles), shortest paths in graphs, best-fit boxes and ellipsoids, singular value decomposition and PCA, iterative closest point (ICP), symmetry detection, convex hulls, connected components, surface parametrization (global and local), discrete Laplace-Beltrami operators, sampling points from meshes, mesh features (curvature, distance histogram, shape diameter, spin image), and some machine learning models.
-* Basic **image processing** (wrapper for [FreeImage](http://freeimage.sourceforge.net/)).
+* Basic **image processing** (wrapper for [FreeImage](http://freeimage.sourceforge.net/), or [stb](https://github.com/nothings/stb/) in the Lite mode).
 * A **plugin architecture** and included plugins providing easy interfaces to [OpenGL](https://www.opengl.org/), [ARPACK](http://www.caam.rice.edu/software/ARPACK/) and [CSPARSE](http://people.sc.fsu.edu/~jburkardt/c_src/csparse/csparse.html).
 The OpenGL plugin optionally (and easily) compiles with an [OSMesa](https://www.mesa3d.org/osmesa.html) driver to automatically create a headless CPU-only context.
 * **Pure virtual wrappers** for several common classes (e.g. dense and sparse matrices, images) that allow safely passing such objects across shared library boundaries.
 * A variety of **utility classes** for filesystem navigation, I/O, serialization, timing, synchronization, hashing, logging, string manipulation/searching, memory allocation, bounded/sorted arrays, pseudo-random numbers, mathematics (including algebraic roots of polynomials upto degree 4) etc.
 * Several **bundled tools** written using the library, for 3D file viewing and annotation (*Browse3D*); offline rendering (*RenderShape*); mesh sampling (*MeshSample*), repair (*MeshFix*, different from [this one](https://sourceforge.net/p/meshfix/wiki/Home/)), features (*MeshLocalFeatures*, *MeshGlobalFeatures*) and format conversion (*MeshConv*); rigid (*ShapeAlign*) and non-rigid (*Register*) shape registration; k-NN graphs of surface samples (*SampleGraph*) etc.
+* A stripped-down "Lite" mode whose only external dependency is Eigen.
+In this mode, you lose some extra image formats from FreeImage (a bundled [stb](https://github.com/nothings/stb/) backend is used instead), and a couple of features that depend on CGAL (but there are alternatives).
+The plugins (which may have their own external dependencies) are omitted by default in this mode, but can be optionally included.

 **Thea is constantly under development and a few parts are incomplete.
 Use at your own risk!** I do not provide any support (unless you have bugs to report), and I make no correctness or robustness guarantees for any part of the code.
 Parts of the library are reasonably battle-tested (e.g. in Fuse), and parts are one-off inclusions rarely used in anger or tested thoroughly.

 *Thea* is heavily influenced by Morgan McGuire's [G3D](https://casual-effects.com/g3d) library.
-It started out as an extension of G3D and still has significant chunks of code adapted from it (e.g. for binary/text I/O, plugin management, the rendersystem interface and OpenGL plugin, color handling, timers, quaternions, CRC32, atomic integers, and random numbers).
+It started out as an extension of G3D and still has significant chunks of code adapted from it (e.g. for binary/text I/O, plugin management, the rendersystem interface and OpenGL plugin, color handling, quaternions, CRC32, atomic integers, and random numbers).

 The *Thea* library is not related to the independently and contemporaneously developed [Thea Render](http://www.thearender.com) photorealistic rendering engine.